geekman58748/Mirage/README.md

 This is the core primitive that makes BlackRail possible.
 Without private ER routing, the sweep is visible on-chain and the privacy guarantee collapses.

+### Beyond Unlinking: Splits and Delayed Release

+The same PER transfer call that breaks the sender/destination link also supports configurable **split payments** and **time delayed disbursement**, both set at the point of delegation and encrypted client-side, meaning even MagicBlock's own infrastructure can't see recipient breakdown or release timing until settlement.

+BlackRail's current settlement path uses a single recipient, immediate release transfer.
+Splits and delay aren't used in this build, but they're a natural next step for the merchant-facing product: automatic platform-fee routing on settlement, or a delayed release window for refund eligible orders, both without any additional infrastructure, since the primitive already supports it.

 ---

 ## How It Works: Full Flow